Preparation Tips for CA Intermediate May 2023 Group 2 Papers

 - Consolidated Financial Statements

 Start with the Accounting Standards as they are much easy compared to other topics and also very much scoring.
-At the Intermediate level, they will cover around 20 marks paper.
-From the above AS – 7, 9, 20, 26 are easiest.
+At the Intermediate level, they will cover around 20 marks.
+From the above AS – 7, 9, 20, and 26 are the easiest.

 Banking company accounts like NPA, rate of provision P&L account covers around 5-8 marks.